University PoliciesPage address: https://www.mnsu.edu/students/basicstuff/policies.html

 Subpart E. Protected Class.
 For purposes of this policy:

 1. Protected class includes race, sex, color, creed, religion, age, national origin, disability, marital status, status with regard to public assistance, sexual orientation, gender identity, or gender expression.
-In addition, membership or activity in a local human rights commission is a protected class in employment.
+In addition, familial status and membership or activity in a local human rights commission are protected classes in employment.

 2. This policy prohibits use of protected class status as a factor in decisions affecting education and employment where prohibited by federal or state law.